 Miami Real Estate Market Eric Firestone March 12, 2026

-Real estate markets rarely move in straight lines.
+The Miami real estate markets rarely move in straight lines.
 Instead, they shift gradually, responding to subtle changes in buyer behavior, inventory levels, and economic sentiment.
 For homeowners preparing to sell in places like South Miami, Pinecrest, and Coral Gables, these shifts can sometimes feel confusing.
 One month, homes appear to sell quickly, while the next month, listings begin lingering longer than expected.

 After years of observing how these patterns develop across the Miami housing market, certain signals consistently appear before market conditions begin to change.
 These signals can reveal when buyer demand is strengthening, when competition is increasing, or when sellers may need to adjust their expectations.